vllm-project/vllm/.buildkite/nightly-benchmarks/README.md

 ## Introduction

-This directory contains the performance benchmarking CI for vllm.
+This directory contains two sets of benchmark for vllm.
-The goal is to help developers know the impact of their PRs on the performance of vllm.
+- Performance benchmark: benchmark vllm's performance under various workload, for **developers** to gain clarity on whether their PR improves/degrades vllm's performance
+- Nightly benchmark: compare vllm's performance against alternatives (tgi, trt-llm and lmdeploy), for **the public** to know when to choose vllm.

+See  [vLLM performance dashboard](https://perf.vllm.ai) for the latest performance benchmark results and [vLLM GitHub README](https://github.com/vllm-project/vllm/blob/main/README.md) for latest nightly benchmark results.

+## Performance benchmark quick overview

+**Benchmarking Coverage**: latency, throughput and fix-qps serving on A100 (the support for FP8 benchmark on H100 is coming!), with different models.

+**Benchmarking Duration**: about 1hr.

+**For benchmarking developers**: please try your best to constraint the duration of benchmarking to about 1 hr so that it won't take forever to run.

+## Nightly benchmark quick overview

+**Benchmarking Coverage**: Fix-qps serving on A100 (the support for FP8 benchmark on H100 is coming!) on Llama-3 8B, 70B and Mixtral 8x7B.

+**Benchmarking engines**: vllm, TGI, trt-llm and lmdeploy.

+**Benchmarking Duration**: about 3.5hrs.

+## Trigger the benchmark

-This benchmark will be *triggered* upon:
+Performance benchmark will be triggered when:
 - A PR being merged into vllm.
 - Every commit for those PRs with `perf-benchmarks` label.

-**Benchmarking Coverage**: latency, throughput and fix-qps serving on A100 (the support for more GPUs is comming later), with different models.

-**Benchmarking Duration**: about 1hr.

-**For benchmarking developers**: please try your best to constraint the duration of benchmarking to less than 1.5 hr so that it won't take forever to run.

-## Configuring the workload

-The benchmarking workload contains three parts:
-- Latency tests in `latency-tests.json`.
-- Throughput tests in `throughput-tests.json`.
-- Serving tests in `serving-tests.json`.
+Nightly benchmark will be triggered when:
+- Every commit for those PRs with `nightly-benchmarks` label.

+## Performance benchmark details

-See [descriptions.md](tests/descriptions.md) for detailed descriptions.
+See [descriptions.md](tests/descriptions.md) for detailed descriptions, and use `tests/latency-tests.json`, `tests/throughput-tests.json`, `tests/serving-tests.json` to configure the test cases.

-### Latency test
+#### Latency test

 Here is an example of one test inside `latency-tests.json`: